-My knit style of painting started with a pair of woolen gloves I had purchased them at the Great Bazaar in Istanbul.
-There was something about their use of color and pattern that attracted my eye.
-They were also quite portable and inexpensive, making them an easy choice for gifts to bring back to friends and family.
+My knit style of painting started with a pair of woolen gloves I had purchased at the Great Bazaar in Istanbul.
+I had lived in Greece for 6 years, studying and teaching art and art history, frequently traveling to other countries.
+My eye enjoyed the simple, folk patterns and colors of the woolen gloves.
+They were also quite portable and inexpensive, making them an easy choice as gifts to bring back to friends and family.
 Once I brought them home I found myself wondering if they would be a good subject for a painting.
 Would I be able to recreate this knit look in watercolor?
 Using gouache paint gave me the control I needed to make the threads look real.
 I liked the look.
 I had been wondering about how to create a personal style; one that would encompass my wide variety of interests.
 Since all cultures have knitting and weaving, could this painted knit look tap into those things I liked about other cultures and art forms- both traditional and contemporary?
 Well, that has proved to be the case .
 This style has allowed me to move back and forth between the world of painting and the world of fabric design.
 Check out my clothing line products at artofwhere.com/artists/paulalanbennett

-I just published a book, Night Skies, that features 44 of my paintings about the night sky.
+My book, Night Skies, features 44 of my paintings about the night sky.
 This is a hardbound, 48-page book with full-color illustrations. $25.00 plus shipping.
+I recently published my second book, Pandemic Portraits, that features 88 of my monotypes of people wearing pandemic masks.
+Also, available for $25.00 + shipping.

 Paul Alan Bennett